-Food to Fit Nutrition is a supporter of, and advocate for weight inclusive care (also referred to as critical non weight-centric health care).
+Food to Fit Nutrition is a supporter of, and advocate for weight inclusive care.
 But what does this mean exactly?
-In this blog post, we’ll review the history behind Body Mass Index, how the weight-centric approach to care differs from the weight inclusive approach to care, and how all of this has changed our practice as dietitians.
+In this blog post, we’ll review the history behind Body Mass Index, how the weight centric approach to care differs from the weight inclusive approach to care, and how all of this has changed our practice as dietitians.

-Despite the Body Mass Index being controversial in its use as a health screening tool, an individual’s weight continues to be categorized into BMI and used to guide medical care and treatments.
+Despite the Body Mass Index being controversial in its use as a health screening tool, an individual’s weight continues to be categorized, which is then used to guide medical care and treatments.

 In the 1800s, a Belgian mathematician – Adolf Quetelet – reported that body weight across adults varied with the square of height.
 It’s worth noting, he derived the formula studying white, French and Scottish participants only.
 In 1972, the weight (kg)/height (m2) formula, was named the Body Mass Index (BMI).
 Body Mass Index ranges were then used to classify bodies into “under weight”, “normal weight”, “overweight”, and “obese” categories.